Can You Sell a House With Code Violations in Florida?

 Florida Statute 553.79 and Your Sale

-Under FL Statute 553.79, all construction work in Florida requires a building permit, and every permit must pass final inspection to be closed out.
-If a previous owner or contractor pulled a permit and never finalized it, that open permit shows up on a title search.
-Lenders won't close on a property with open permits.
-Title companies flag them as defects.
+Under FL Statute 553.79, many construction projects in Florida require a building permit, and permitted work usually needs final inspection before the permit is closed.
+If a previous owner or contractor pulled a permit and never finalized it, that open permit may show up in municipal records or title review.
+Lenders and title companies can require open permits or violations to be addressed before closing.

 Common triggers: a homeowner replaces a roof, gets the permit pulled, but the roofer never schedules final inspection.
 The permit stays "open" for years.
 Or someone encloses a patio without a permit at all, and code enforcement issues a notice of violation 5 years later when a neighbor complains.